mairandomness/learning-stuff/Udacity-fullstack/movie-site-proj/README.md

 # Movies and trailers project

-This project consists of a website with movies, it's posters, it's trailer (hosted on youtube) plus some additional information.
+This project consists of a website with movies,tis title, posters and trailer (hosted on youtube).

-## Altering the website

-To alter the generated website, make changes to the `entertainment_center.py` file.
-Removing or creating other objects of the class movie and running it will give you a new version of the website.
+## Using this project

+1. This project requires python to be installed to work
+2. Clone or download this repository
+3. Make alterations to `entertainment_center.py` if you want to change or add the movies that are being displayed.
+(Changes like adding and displaying other information per movie will require changes in all files)
+4. In the folder it's saved, run `python entertainment_center.py` in your terminal.
+This should create a html file for the website and open it in your browser.